2 nm process

 As such, 2 nm is used primarily as a marketing term by the semiconductor industry to refer to a new, improved generation of chips in terms of increased transistor density (a higher degree of miniaturization), increased speed, and reduced power consumption compared to the previous 3 nm node generation.

-TSMC began risk production of its 2 nm process in July 2024, with mass production planned for the second half of 2025, and Samsung plans to start production in 2025.
-Intel initially forecasted production in 2024 but scrapped its 2 nm node in favor of the smaller 18 angstrom (18A) node.
+TSMC began risk production of its 2 nm process in July 2024, and entered volume production in the fourth quarter of 2025 as planned.
+Samsung began mass production of its first-generation 2 nm (SF2) process in 2025, initially for its Exynos 2600 processor, with reported yields in the 50–60% range into early 2026.
+The company plans to ramp its second-generation 2 nm (SF2P) process in 2026.
+Intel did not pursue a conventional 2 nm node and instead advanced its Intel 18A (1.8 nm-class) process, which entered high-volume manufacturing in late 2025 and is being positioned for both internal and external foundry customers.